 Nursing scope of practice Maryland State

 The Maryland Nurse Practice Act allows individual scope of practice for individual RN, LPN and APRN which are determined by the professional certification, training and expertise.
 However, it does not dictate the particular roles and responsibilities of nursing professionals.
 Maryland allows nursing professionals to practice independently of physicians.
-The determination for the scope of practice is a responsibility of the individual nursing professional (Gadbois, Miller, Tyler and Intrator, 2015).

 These professionals are expected to apply decision making tools and mechanisms such as Decision Making Model for Scope of Nursing Practice Decisions which will help them make individual conclusions with regards to the underlying scope of practice.

-How will the ANA initiative Impact APRN Future Practice
+How will the ANA initiative Impact APRN Future Practice?

 With the aging population and the overburdened healthcare system, technical development in the healthcare system are barely enough (Kooienga and Carryer, 2015).
 Nursing professional represent a significant component of this equation, where expertise and knowledge is balanced through care and compassion.
-As a future APRN, I expect that ANA initiative will help grows the body of evidence to support cost effective and safe provision of healthcare and advance a national move for the management of constraints to full practice authority.

 Through this, the system will have removed barriers, foster high standards in the nursing practice, bolstering the wellness and health of nurses, promotion of ethical and safe working environments and advocating for the issues that affect the lives of nursing professionals.